 Spiritual & Emotional Influence:

-Emotional Energy Properties: Pyrite provides a layer of protection to shield any negativity or ill will.
+Pyrite provides a layer of protection to shield any negativity or ill will.
 Stimulates the flow of creativity and endless potential.
-Teaches you how to see things as they really are instead of how you hope them to be.
-Relieves anxiety and panic attacks, soothes the nervous system.
-Strengthens confidence and self-worth.
+Teaches you how to see things as they are instead of how you hope them to be.
+It is thought to relieve anxiety and panic attacks and soothe the nervous system.
+It strengthens confidence and self-worth.
 It blocks out negative energy and pollutants at all levels.

-Variations, Rarity and Value: This is one of the most popularly distributed sulphide minerals.
-Pyrite rates a 6 to 6.5 on the Mohs hardness scale which means that it’s pretty brittle stone.
+This is one of the most popularly distributed sulfide minerals.
+Pyrite has a Mohs hardness of 6 to 6.5 on the Mohs hardness scale which means that it’s a pretty brittle stone.
 Most collectors like flattened pieces of pyrite which are called pyrite suns or pyrite dollars.
-It’s less yellow in colour than real gold is, with more black and almost a greenish tinge to it.
+It’s less yellow than real gold is, with more black and almost a greenish tinge to it.
 Gold will also leave a yellow streak while pyrite will leave a black stripe.
 Some pyrite stones contain 0.25% gold or more though which would make these stones more valuable.

-How to use it: Wear pyrite in jewelry or put it in a pouch to carry with you for protection.
+Wear Pyrite in jewelry or put it in a pouch to carry with you for protection.
 It’s also good to place by your bed for sleep issues.